browserengineering/book/book/animations.md

 change what animation occurs.

 Let's write a fade animation.
-We can fade in something out by smoothly transitioning its `opacity` value from 0.0 to 0.999.[^why-not-one] If we want to do this animation over 120 frames (about two seconds), that means we need to increase the opacity by about 0.008 on each frame.
+We can fade in something out by smoothly transitioning its `opacity` value from 0.1 to 0.999.[^why-not-one] If we want to do this animation over 120 frames (about two seconds), that means we need to increase the opacity by about 0.008 on each frame.

-[^why-not-one]: Real browsers apply certain optimizations when opacity is exactly 1, so real-world websites often start animations at 0.999.
+[^why-not-one]: Real browsers apply certain optimizations when opacity is exactly 1, so real-world websites often start and end animations at 0.999 so that each frame is drawn the same way and the animation is smooth.
-That way, the animation is smooth.
-So it's easier to dig into the performance of this example on a real browser with 0.999 opacity.
 Starting animations at 0.999 is also a common trick used on web sites that want to avoid visual popping of the content as it goes in and out of GPU-accelerated mode.
 I chose 0.999 because the visual difference from 1.0 is imperceptible.

 For example, let's animate this `div` containing the word "Test":